mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 small to support any sort of civilization.
 The Thalassan cities are built on

-huge floating platforms of woven reeds, some of which are more than twenty kilometres across and support hundreds of thousands of citizens.
+huge floating platforms of woven reeds, some of which are more than twenty kilometers across and support hundreds of thousands of citizens.
 Thalassan technology is almost entirely organic – the waterworld is rich in life and the Thalassans have learned to use the alien biosphere to support their agriculture and industry.

 One of the chief Thalassan industries is snail farming.
-The sea-snails of Thalassa have been bred for size and strength and now grow up to six metres in length.
+The sea-snails of Thalassa have been bred for size and strength and now grow up to six meters in length.
 Their shells are water-tight and strong as light steel and the Thalassans have developed organic compounds allowing them to cut and bond the shell material much as other cultures cut or weld metal.
 Various forms of seaweed are cultivated for use as plastics, clothing, food or medicine.